basham/swit-workshop-a11y/slides.md

 Notes:
 If we render a different subset of the list, now we reveal: Cherry, item 4 of 8.
 Mango, item 5 of 8.
 Strawberry, item 6 of 8.

 Keep in mind, this doesn't actually work in VoiceOver, even though it is declared in the spec.
 In this case, these attributes are simply ignored.
 I'm unsure how other screen readers would handle this, but that would need testing.
-And perhaps there would be better, more native ways to communicate this same information anyway.
+And perhaps there would be better, more native ways to communicate this same information, without using these particular attributes.